openservicemesh/osm/docs/development_guide/README.md

 ## Get the dependencies

 The OSM packages rely on many external Go libraries.

-Take a peek at the `go.mod` file in the root of this repository to see all dependencies.
+Take a peek at the [go.mod](https://github.com/openservicemesh/osm/blob/main/go.mod) file in the root of this repository to see all dependencies.

 Run `go get -d ./...` to download all required Go packages.
+> Note: If you are not able to download all the required packages, please check and make sure you have `GO111MODULE=on` set in your environment.
+The value of `GO111MODULE` can be found by running command `go env`.

 Also the project requires Docker.
 See how to [install Docker](https://docs.docker.com/engine/install/).